marionbarker/loopdocs/docs/browser/other-apps.md

 ### Display Name Customization for `Loop Follow`

-> If you build `Loop Follow` for one, two or three loopers, you may choose to customize your `fork` or `forks` to insert a custom display name.
+> If you build `Loop Follow` for one, two, or three loopers, you may choose to customize your `fork` or `forks` to insert a custom display name.

 > * Find and click on the file `LoopFollowDisplayNameConfig.xcconfig`
 > * Tap the pencil icon so you can edit the file
 > * The last line says `display_name = LoopFollow` (or `LoopFollow_Second` or `LoopFollow_Third`)
 > * Insert your custom name so the last line says `display_name = LF custom name`
-> * Click on commit changes and chose to commit directly into the `main` branch
+> * Click on commit changes and choose to commit directly into the `main` branch

 > Continue to build as instructed below.
-After you install the app on your phone, iPad or Mac via *TestFlight*, that custom name is what is displayed.
-The prefix LF is suggested to make it easier to find the custom named `Loop Follow` app in the list of apps, but is not required.
+After you install the app on your phone, iPad, or Mac via *TestFlight*, that custom name is what is displayed.
+The prefix LF is suggested to make it easier to find the custom-named `Loop Follow` app in the list of apps but is not required.

 ### Build Action